ajoz/ajoz.github.io/_posts/2014-06-28-jekyll-on-windows.markdown

 In the command above I'm installing version 0.5.0 but any 0.5.x should be good.

-Unfortunately after that change `jekyll server` command still was ending with an error.
+Unfortunately after that change `jekyll server` command still was finishing with an error.
 After digging a bit I found out its the Python version causing the problems.
 I had Python from 3.x line and for `jekyll` you need 2.7.x line.
-So one download, reinstall, path change later I was ready to go and generate my test blog.
+So one download, reinstall, path change later I was ready to go and generated my test blog.

 ```
 E:\Projekty\blog-test>jekyll server